-Room 65 is dedicated to Medici portrait artist, Agnolo Bronzino (1503–72), who worked at the court of Cosimo I from 1539 until 1555 (when he was replaced by Vasari).
+Rooms 64 and 65 are dedicated to Medici portrait artist Agnolo Bronzino (1503–72), who worked at the court of Cosimo I from 1539 until 1555 (when he was replaced by Vasari).
 His 1545 portraits of the Grand Duchess Eleonora of Toleto and her son Giovanni together, and the 18-month-old Giovanni alone holding a goldfinch – symbolising his calling into the Church – are considered masterpieces of 16th-century European portraiture.
 Giovanni was indeed elected a cardinal in 1560, but died of malaria two years later.

-Rooms 96 to 99, with their burgundy red walls, feature works by Caravaggio, deemed vulgar at the time for his direct interpretation of reality.
+Works by Caravaggio in Rooms 96 and 97 were deemed vulgar at the time for his direct interpretation of reality.
 The Head of Medusa (1598–99), commissioned for a ceremonial shield, is supposedly a self-portrait of the young artist who died at the age of 39.
 The biblical drama of an angel steadying the hand of Abraham as he holds a knife to his son Isaac's throat in Caravaggio's Sacrifice of Isaac (1601–02) is glorious in its intensity.

 Should you still have any energy for art appreciation, Room 99 provides a glimpse at the Uffizi's collection of 16th- to 18th-century works by foreign artists, namely Rembrandt, Rubens and Van Dyck.
 Subsequent rooms are dedicated to temporary exhibitions.